-How to order laptops and tablets during coronavirus (COVID-19)
+How and when to order laptops and tablets during coronavirus (COVID-19)

 Step 1 Decide who will place orders